Skip to main content

 Civil Cases vs. Criminal Cases: Key Differences

-In civil cases, the parties typically turn to civil court to resolve their disputes, and they must hire a private attorney to prosecute their case.
+In civil cases, the parties typically turn to civil court to resolve their disputes, and they hire a private attorney to prosecute their case.
 In criminal cases, district attorneys prosecute defendants on behalf of the state.

 Finally, one may lose their freedom if they are convicted in a criminal case but not in a civil case.

-Civil Cases
+Introduction to Civil Cases

 A civil case begins when an individual or entity (such as a corporation), the plaintiff, files a legal action against another individual or entity, the defendant.
-The plaintiff and the defendant are also called "parties" or "litigants."
-The plaintiff usually claims the defendant has breached a civil duty or been negligent in some way.
-Contracts and negligence cases are examples of torts.
+The plaintiff and the defendant are also called “parties” or “litigants.”

 For example, a lumberyard contracts to sell wood to a carpenter for a set price.
 On the delivery date, the lumberyard fails to deliver the wood.
 The carpenter needed the wood that day, so they had to buy it elsewhere at a higher price.
 The lumberyard has breached the contract, and the carpenter can sue for damages, the costs of buying the wood, and any delay in the project.